-Washington has about 10,000 children in foster care.
+Washington has separated about 10,000 children from their parents and placed them in foster care.
 About 2,100 of these children have no home to return to and are awaiting adoption.
 About 4,500 of Washington foster children are of school age and, as required by state law, have been placed by case workers in local public schools based on the zip code of the child's latest placement.